Transparency / 3ds Max

 Order-Independent Transparency example

-OIT can be enabled though the Verge3D Settings panel.
+OIT can be enabled on the Verge3D Export Settings dialog.

 Order-Independent Transparency setting in 3ds Max